Locally induced Gaussian processes for large-scale simulation experiments

-For training we use LHSs of size $N = 100000$, recoding natural inputs to the unit cube, e.g., $[0,1]^8$, followed by pre-scaling via a global separable $\hat{\theta}$ as explained in Section \ref{sec:implement}.
-Following guidelines from Section \ref{sec:nsize}, we use $(m,n)=(80,150)$ for all LIGP fits.
-For a fair comparison, we entertain $n=150$ for LAGP (NN) as well as the default $n=50$ setting for both NN and ALC-based LAGP comparators.
+For training we use LHSs of size $N = 100000$, recoding natural inputs to the unit 8-cube followed by pre-scaling via a global separable $\hat{\theta}$ as explained in Section \ref{sec:implement}.
+We use $(m,n)=(80,150)$ for all LIGP fits (see Appendix \ref{app:nsize}).
+For a fair comparison, we entertain $n=150$ for LAGP (NN) as well as the default of $n=50$ for NN and ALC-based LAGP comparators.
 Figure \ref{fig:borehole_boxplot} summarizes RMSEs obtained over thirty MC instances with novel training and $N'=10000$ sized LHS testing sets.

 Mirroring other studies \citep[e.g.,][]{sun2019emulating}, local approximation is key to using a vast training data set to get good predictions.
 LAGP performs better with a neighborhood of $n=50$ selected using ALC versus even larger neighborhoods ($n=150$) using NN.
 Given the smoothness of the borehole surface, the addition of ``satellite" points provided by ALC gives an accuracy boost over pure NN of similar size.
 We believe the same to be true of LIGP (cHR).
 Any inducing points lying outside the neighborhood act as ``satellites'' in this context.
 This is backed up by comparable RMSE results.
 The added flexibility of inducing points (LIGP) over discrete subsets (LAGP) may be limited by the highly smooth borehole dynamics.
-More stark contrasts are coming momentarily in Section \ref{sec:sarcos}.

 Timings are provided at the bottom of Figure \ref{fig:borehole_boxplot}, with LIGP LHS templates being fastest among the most competitive alternatives, accuracy-wise.
 Interestingly, the cHR template is even better at prediction than the optimized wIMSE one, obtained at great computational expense (3.06 minutes).
 Compared to LAGP (NN) with $n=150$, accuracy is only slightly diminished, but predictions are furnished in half the time on aggregate.
 Again, we remind the reader that this is a little unfair to LIGP, comparing an {\sf R}-only implementation to {\tt laGP}'s {\sf C} library.
-One reason this timing comparison is not more impressive is that optimizing the inducing point likelihood to obtain local $\hat{\theta}(\x^\star)$, despite being cubic in $m$ rather than $n$, tends to take more BFGS iterations than the LAGP analog.
+Another reason this timing comparison is not more impressive is that optimizing the inducing point likelihood to obtain local $\hat{\theta}(\x^\star)$, despite being cubic in $m$ rather than $n$, tends to take more BFGS iterations than the LAGP analog.